opensourcery/Aurora/README.md

 ### Pushing an Update
 Once you have everything together for and update, we want to up the version number and date in `/os-ace/lib/os-aurora.rb`, then push to github.
-(We're using github for now as )
+(We're using github for now as we are not sure if we want another gem on rubygems)

-4. Spin up a subtheme.
-5. Run `bundle install`

-??
-RIGHT ??

 # Original docs